"If the very old will remember, the very young will listen" ~ Chief Dan George

-Gilbert spots a junk yard as we enter the small village of Aragon and wants to stop because he sees an old Chevy truck, a 1936 he thinks.
+Gilbert spots a junkyard as we enter the small village of Aragon and wants to stop because he sees an old Chevy truck, 1936 he thinks.
 A man, who calls himself Ernest Aragon comes out and says that it is a 1937 Chevy and he parked it there years ago but his daughter does not want to sell it.
 It has a tree that has grown through the bed.
 The town Aragon was named after his grandfather.
 He does not know Sammy Aragon but says that he has a 1st cousin who lives in Los Lunas; I'll check with Sammy another time.
-His grand daughter Blanka takes in every work; she is about eight.
-It looks to me that he wants to join us on our trip, despite people calling to him to come and eat.
+His granddaughter Blanka takes in every word we speak; she is about eight.
+It looks to me that he wants to join us on our trip, despite his wife calling him to come and eat.

-We stop for a break and coffee to wake us up at Apache Creek but they have none at the small store.
+We stop for a break and coffee to wake us up at Apache Creek, but they have none at the small store.
 We make small talk with a young guy who is cooking in the backyard and soon several others come out to talk.
 They offer drinks and suggest we camp there, but thank them and explain that we still have a ways to go.
 Just before Apache Creek, I saw my third road runner I tell them.
-The older Apache asks about the three road runners.
-He listens and then says, "seeing three road runners in one day is a sign of good luck."
+The older Apache comes closer and asks about the three roadrunners.
+He intently listens then holding three fingers to his temple speaks, "Seeing three roadrunners in one day is a sign of good luck."

 Cool, high elevation (8,500') riding.
 Ideal place for elk, deer, and bear.
 We see hundreds of horses in the meadow; all running freely.
 I have never seen that many horses at one time.

 We stop for gas and I asked a man how far is it to Heber as we are already getting tired and must reach camp soon.
 This guy is a talker and wants to tell us all about the area which is very helpful but we need to get going.
 I tell him that I need to go buy some groceries.
 We get a couple of hot dogs and some beer.
-When we return, he spots our supplies and says "do you know what we call that....a six course dinner with a side of jack rabbit".
-He was a rough looking character and made us laugh.
+When we return, he spots our supplies and says gruffly, "Do you know what we call that....a six-course dinner with a side of jackrabbit".
+He was a rough-looking character and made us laugh.
 He explains that he is on his way to Illinois in the morning.